 – Best for red-eyes: Pluto Pod

-– Best budget/affordability: Brookstone Microbead travel pillow
+– Best budget pick: Brookstone Microbead travel pillow

 1. Cabeau — Evolution S3 travel pillow